 - Bachelor of Arts in Literature (University of Queensland)

-*That’s another name for a trained editor, in case you’re wondering, not just someone who lies on the bed all day consuming end-to-end Mills and Boon novels.
-(Not that there’s anything wrong with that.)
-So long as your bed is hoisted into the treetops.
+*That’s another name for a trained editor, in case you’re wondering, not just someone who lies on a bed all day consuming end-to-end Mills and Boon novels.
+(Not that there’s anything wrong with that.
+So long as the bed is hoisted into the treetops.)

 Photographer: Raoul Teague